revel/revel.github.io/manual/routing.md

 ~~~

 Let's go through the lines one at a time.
 At the end, we'll see how to
-accomplish **reverse routing** -- generating the URL to invoke a particular action.
+accomplish [reverse routing](#ReverseRouting) ie generating the URL to invoke a particular action.

 ## A simple path